 John Greenwood, senior economist at Invesco Perpetual, has outlined what he believes will be the consequences of a vote from UK voters to leave the EU.

 Latest from What Investment

-Jamie Seaton, manager of the GVO UK Focus fund, which has returned 103 per cent in the past five years compared to 53 per cent for the average fund in the IMA UK All Companies sector, believes that investors should look to companies in the financial services sector to find value.
+Nick Train, manager of the £2.1 billion Lindsell Train UK Equity fund, which has returned 92 per cent over the past five years, compared to 36 per cent for the average fund in the IA UK All Companies sector in the same time period, has revealed the UK mid cap stock he thinks looks exceptional value right now.